-NOTE E - LINE OF CREDIT
+NOTE D - LINE OF CREDIT

-The Organization has a \$275,000 line of credit with a commercial bank which is due upon demand and subject to annual lender review and renewal.
-The line of credit is secured by a deed of trust on the property at Cowardin Avenue and requires monthly interest payments at the lesser of 5% or a variable interest rate equal to the bank's prime rate.
-There was no outstanding balance on the line of credit as of June 30, 2021 and 2020.
+The Organization had a \$275,000 line of credit with Atlantic Union Bank which was due upon demand.
+The line of credit was secured by a deed of trust on the property at Cowardin Avenue and required monthly interest payments at the lesser of 5% or a variable interest rate equal to the bank's prime rate.
+There was no outstanding balance on the line of credit as of June 30, 2021.
+The line of credit was terminated as of December 15, 2021.